Jinchul81/vagrant-hadoop-spark-hive/README.md

 * HDFS: (http://10.211.55.101:50070/dfshealth.html)
 * Spark history server: (http://10.211.55.101:18080)
-* Spark context UI (if a Spark context is running): (http://10.211.55.101:4040)
+* Spark context UI (if a Spark context is running): (http://10.211.55.101:4040) ** Currently Spark context UI seems not to work.
+Let me look into this.

 # Validating your virtual machine setup